Esports News UKis creating UK esports articles and videos

 - We will always endeavor to report the truth, by digging into a story, asking tough questions, conducting research and doing good old-fashioned journalism.

 - We report to no one - no one is telling us what to do but ourselves.
+We do not have any third party owners with vested interests.
 This means we can report objectively.
-You won't get these kind of unbiased news stories and articles from anywhere else in the UK scene.
+You won't get any biased news stories or articles.

 - Community focus - we want this to be your news site, we want it to be community-focused.
 We are very responsive on social media including Twitter and Facebook.
 Let us know what you want to see more of and send us your suggestions.
 We'll also happily post guest articles (like this) from the community and cover your reaction to the biggest stories.